We are working hard to keep people safe who are living and working in our long-term care and assisted living facilities.

 - During the person in care’s absence the following applies:

 - The persons in care’s bed will be held for them throughout the duration of their absence

-- The person in care/family is required to continue to pay the Long-term Care fees while the person is absent from the facility, and
+- The person in care/family is required to continue to pay the long-term care fees while the person is absent from the facility,

-- If equipment is required to support the persons in care in the family home the person in care/family is responsible for organizing and paying for the required equipment.
+- If equipment is required to support care at home, the person in care/family is responsible for organizing and paying for the required equipment